seanpianka/Flask-Lambda2/README.rst

 Flask-Lambda2 is a python package to add a compatibility layer between a Flask application and AWS Lambda for creating RESTful applications.

-This package is [opinionated](https://stackoverflow.com/questions/802050/what-is-opinionated-software), in that "it locks or guides you into [our] way of doing things" or "doesn't make it easy to diverse from [our] golden path."
+This package is `opinionated <https://stackoverflow.com/questions/802050/what-is-opinionated-software>`_, in that "it locks or guides you into [our] way of doing things" or "doesn't make it easy to diverse from [our] golden path."

 Installation
 ============